scylladb/scylladb/docs/using-scylla/cdc/cdc-streams.rst

 ===========

 Streams are partitions in CDC log tables.
 They are identified by their keys: *stream identifiers*.
-When you perform a base table write, Scylla chooses a stream ID for the corresponding CDC log entries based on two things:
+When you perform a base table write, ScyllaDB chooses a stream ID for the corresponding CDC log entries based on two things:

 * the currently operating *CDC generation* (:doc:`./cdc-stream-generations`),
 * the base write's partition key.